 The Minnesota Office of Higher Education calculated an aggregate estimate of who paid for the undergraduate cost of attendance at Minnesota State Grant-eligible institutions and how it was paid for in 2010-11.
 The estimate was made based on what students and families and others were expected to pay at the time of attendance as defined by Minnesota postsecondary institutions.
-Of particular interest was how much students and their families relied on savings, current income, and debt at the time of attendance at Minnesota State Grant-eligible institutions.
+Of particular interest was how much students and their families relied on savings, current income, and debt at the time of attendance to finance the undergraduate cost of attendance at Minnesota State Granteligible institutions.